Christchurch mosque attack: Kiwis lose jobs for sharing massacre video at work

-"I also know a lot of people, as well as grief, will be feeling a sense of helplessness.
-[Asking] what can we do?"

-"Never underestimate the power of just sending a message, looking out for someone, performing a haka.
-There is power in that".

-Meanwhile people have been fired for watching the Christchurch shooter's livestream at work.
+Kiwi workers have been fired for watching the Christchurch shooter's livestream at work and sharing it with colleagues.

 That's according to Cyber Research, which monitors internal computer use for around 50 companies - which include some of our biggest corporates.